dpanangian/al-folio/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am doing research under [AI4BuildingModeling](https://www.dlr.de/eoc/en/desktopdefault.aspx/tabid-5297/8940_read-88073/) Group headed by [Dr. Ksenia Bittner](https://scholar.google.com/citations?user=oPr46YIAAAAJ&hl=en).
-Our group specializes in 3D scene reconstruction using satellite imagery.
+I am part of [AI4BuildingModeling](https://www.dlr.de/eoc/en/desktopdefault.aspx/tabid-5297/8940_read-88073/) Group headed by [Dr. Ksenia Bittner](https://scholar.google.com/citations?user=oPr46YIAAAAJ&hl=en).
+Our group specializes in 3D urban scene reconstruction using satellite imagery.

-My passion is to fuse generative models with prior knowledge to solve real-life challenges.
-Prior to research, I dedicated my time during both my bachelor's and master's degrees to working in the industry for major corporations, introducing language models to support internal processes.
+Unleashing the power of vision generative models for real-world applications is my ninja way.
+I have been working mainly around inverse problems in imaging but not limited to image-to-image translation, topology-aware and graph-based approaches for building extraction.

+Prior to research, I worked on pilot projects at industry-leading companies, developing language models to support internal processes.
+I earned both my Master's and Bachelor's degrees in Computer Science with a minor in Computational Linguistics from Ludwig Maximilian University Munich.